Valeant hires attorney, crisis management firm as U.S. scrutiny mounts

 According to a July 2015 survey sponsored by the Public Affairs Council, 64 percent of Americans say a company's honesty and responsiveness in dealing with a crisis is the most important factor when deciding whether to buy from that company in the future.

-The survey also found that the pharmaceutical industry was deemed the least trustworthy sector.
-(Reporting by Sarah N. Lynch in Washington and David Ingram in New York; additional reporting by Greg Roumeliotis; editing by Clelia Oziel)
+(Reporting by Sarah N. Lynch in Washington and David Ingram in New York; Additional reporting by Greg Roumeliotis; Editing by Clelia Oziel)